When the ‘Best’ School is a Religious School

 - I got a letter from a reader today.
 Raise your hand if you can relate.
-Hello Wendy!
 Looking for some advice on how to deal with my very Christian parents and my daughter.
 She’ll be 2 in January and is already saying “Amen” and “Yay God.”
 I am not Christian and feel disrespected by this.
 They know that I have COMPLETELY different beliefs.
 Any advice on how to “respectfully” get them to stop?
 Pretty typical, right?
 I started to write this mom a private response but, with her permission, decided to make it public.
-I’d […] Read more – ‘‘Very Religious Parents’ Trying to Indoctrinate Their Grandkid’.
+I’d be curious […] Read more – ‘‘Very Religious Parents’ Trying to Indoctrinate Their Grandkid’.

 ‘Golden Rule’ — Beautiful, Universal and Very, Very Old